DataMatrix - Dynamsoft Barcode Reader SDK

 Source

-- DPM is often used by automotive, aerospace, and electronics manufacturers to facilitate a reliable identification of their parts.
+DPM Data Matrix codes are often used by automotive, aerospace, and electronics manufacturers to facilitate a reliable identification of their parts.